input-output-hk/cardano-js-sdk/packages/e2e/README.md

 ```
 To add funds to your newly created wallet, copy the address displayed in the console and go to [Public Testnet Faucet](https://testnets.cardano.org/en/testnets/cardano/tools/faucet/).
 You can request 1000 tADA every 24h.

-> :pushpin: Please note that the tADA, although abundant, is a limited resource.
+> :information_source: Please note that the tADA, although abundant, is a limited resource.
 So if you are no longer using the address, make sure to return the tADA to the faucet.

 ## Blockfrost